Lily-shaped Stamp for Making Ligurian Corzetti Pasta

 Ligurian corzetti Stamp for Making Ligurian Corzetti Pasta maintenance

-Our stamps are made with wood that are suitable for food contact.
+Our stamps are made with wood that is suitable for food contact.
 You can easily clean them after use with a clean cloth and a brush.
 Don’t use water, this will make it easier to clean dry pieces of pasta dough.